Current & Transfer Students

-The Spring 2015 deadline for Current and Transfer students applying to be admitted in time for Spring 2015 classes is October 1, 2014.
-Spring applications may be held until Fall semester grades are posted (current TTU students) or sent to us in an official transcript (transfer students).
-Students must have a cumulative GPA of 3.400 or better to apply to the Honors College.
+The Spring 2017 deadline for Current and Transfer students applying to be admitted in time for Spring 2017 classes is October 1, 2016.
+Spring applications may be held until Fall semester grades are posted (current TTU students) or official transcripts sent to Undergraduate Admissions (transfer students).
+Students must have a cumulative GPA of 3.6 or better to apply to the Honors College.

 Because this is a rolling review process and there are limited spaces in the Honors College, students who wait until the final deadline to send an application reduce their chances of being admitted.